-The continuing partners may decide to have their balance of capital accounts in proportion to the profit sharing ratio.
-In such a case they bring in cashor with draw cashin or der to make their capitals in proportion to the profit sharing ratio.
+The continuing partners may decide to have their balance of capital accounts in proportion to their profits having ratio.
+In such a case they bring in cashor with draw cashin or derto make their capitals in proportion to the profit sharing ratio.